Loading

 You are not under any obligation to comply with this request.
 However, if you do not comply, we may deny you entry to the immigration detention facility.

-For more information regarding acceptable evidence of vaccination you may refer to the Service Australia website.
 For information about COVID-19 vaccinations, refer to the Department of Health and Aged Care.
-Visitors can also contact their health care provider.